-3 CONSULTATION
+4 CONSULTATION

-3.1 Members have indicated a preference to retain the existing LCTS scheme in its present format, subject to the scheme principles listed in Appendix A. As such, legally there is no need to consult on changes to the scheme at this stage.
-However, should "Option 2" be the preferred option of the Council, alternative scheme options will need to be developed for consideration by Council early next year, following a swift consultation exercise.

-3.3 Under Option 1, the Council will write to major precepting authorities setting out the principles of the scheme for 2019/20, acknowledging the fact that they will share the financial cost and risk of any changes made.
+- 4.1 Members have indicated a preference to retain the existing LCTS scheme in its present format, subject to the scheme principles listed in Appendix A. As such, legally there is no need to consult on changes to the scheme at this stage.
+However, should "Option 2" be the preferred option of the Council, alternative scheme options will need to be developed for consideration by Council early next year, following a swift consultation exercise. - 4.2 Under Option 1, the Council will write to major precepting authorities setting out the principles of the scheme for 2020/21, acknowledging the fact that they will share the financial cost and risk of any changes made.
 Their preference has always been for a cost neutral scheme that limits the financial pressure on their budgets as an alternative to cutting essential services.

-4 OPTIONS AND OPTIONS ANALYSIS
+5 OPTIONS AND OPTIONS ANALYSIS

-4.1 The challenge for the Council is to adopt a scheme that fits with its ambitions and priorities and is considered fair, deliverable and affordable, given statutory obligations and competing pressures for resources.
+5.1 The challenge for the Council is to adopt a scheme that fits with its ambitions and priorities and is considered fair, deliverable and affordable, given statutory obligations and competing pressures for resources.
 Council is presented with two basic options:

-4.2 Option 1:
+5.2 Option 1:

-Retain the existing Localised Council Tax Support (LCTS) scheme.
+Retain the existing Localised Council Tax Support (LCTS) scheme, subject to minor consequential amendments to match changes in Housing Benefit rules.

-- The existing scheme is considered soundly structured and works well, and offers maximum support for low income families, who may otherwise find themselves in mounting debt. - The current forecast assumes the continuation of the existing LCTS system and as such, maintaining current levels of support will have no impact on the Councils financial forecast. - Retaining existing policy principles of keeping various positive entitlement provisions for LCTS in line with other key welfare benefits promotes equality.
+- The existing scheme is considered soundly structured and works well, and offers maximum support for low income families, who may otherwise find themselves in mounting debt. - The current forecast assumes the continuation of the existing LCTS system and as such, maintaining current levels of support will have no impact on the Council's financial forecast. - Retaining existing policy principles of keeping various positive entitlement provisions for LCTS in line with other key welfare benefits promotes equality.

-4.3 Option 2:
+5.3 Option 2: